Lubbock Municipal Coliseum: Professional basketball

 During the 1971–72 American Basketball Association season, the Lubbock Municipal Coliseum served as a sometimes home court for the then-named Texas Chaparrals, a one-year experiment by the Dallas Chaparrals to expand their appeal to a statewide audience.
 The Chaparrals eventually became the San Antonio Spurs of the American Basketball Association and later of the NBA.

 Wrestling

 Lubbock Municipal Coliseum was the Lubbock home of WWE since the 1980s.
 WCW also visited the Coliseum for most of the 1990s until United Supermarkets Arena (originally United Spirit Arena) opened.

 Concerts

 The Lubbock Municipal Coliseum was a popular stop for touring artists.
-In the 1980s, artists such as AC/DC, Def Leppard, Ozzy Osborne, Billy Idol and more played the Coliseum.
+In the 1980s, artists such as Van Halen, Bon Jovi, Def Leppard, Ozzy Osborne, Billy Idol and more played the Coliseum.
 Major concert tours have since moved to United Supermarkets Arena.

 Other

 The Coliseum was used for the Ringling Brothers and Barnum and Bailey Circus, Disney on Ice and Stars on Ice.